|LPI Parramatta River 9130-3N 1:25000

 Either way, turn right off Ryde Rd at Boronia Ave, next to Boronia Park, and follow the road to the end where the bush track starts.
 A short section of track emerges on the road near the end of Princes St. Turn left and then right on to another bush track at a sign board a short way up the hill.

 The next section is pleasant walking through bushland along the banks of the lower Lane Cove River.
-There are rocky outcrops, casuarina forests, mangroves and boardwalk sections.
+There are rocky outcrops overlooking the river - good for morning tea or lunch - casuarina forests, mangroves and boardwalk sections.
 Ignore the occasional minor track that heads up to the streets to the left.
 Near the junction of Buffalo Creek and the Lane Cove River there is a Mangrove Viewpoint.
 The track emerges from the bush near Pains Rd and continues along to Buffalo Creek Reserve, where there are toilets and picnic tables.